Adyen/adyen-commercetools/extension/docs/IntegrationGuide.md

 ### Validate payment
-There must be at least one CTP payment object of type Adyen (`Payment.paymentMethodInfo.paymentInterface = ctp-adyen-integration`) AND this CTP payment must have `Payment.custom.fields.interfaceId`.
+There must be at least one CTP payment object of type Adyen (`Payment.paymentMethodInfo.paymentInterface = ctp-adyen-integration`) AND this CTP payment must have `Payment.custom.fields.merchantReference`.

 ### Validate payment transaction
 Cart's payment counts as successful if there is at least one payment object